HOMECOMING

 |

-Zoom, Skype, Google Meet, etc. are wonderful tools for affordably bringing Alex into your rehearsal, without having to book a plane flight!
+Zoom, Google Meet, Microsoft Teams, Webex, etc. are wonderful tools for affordably bringing Alex into your rehearsal, without having to book a plane flight!
 She has a great time coaching students, and the difference between their musicianship at the beginning of the session and by the time it ends, is remarkable.

 Alex can tell the ensemble about how the piece was created and engage them in conversation, and even show them how her digital project studio works!
 It's also easy to arrange to have her say hello to the audience during a concert, via a custom video.
 Webhearsals connect musicians to the real person-- and the stories-- behind the notes on the music stands.
 Get in touch with Alex-- her contact info is at the bottom of this page.